wangzezhong/wangzezhong.github.io/index.md

 # News

-* I started a project in the summer of 2023 on _Data Comics for Climate Change_, with [Prof Sheelagh Carpendale](https://www.cs.sfu.ca/~sheelagh/), [Prof Michelle Levy](https://www.sfu.ca/english/people-dir/faculty/michelle-levy.html), and [Stephan Gruber](https://carleton.ca/geography/people/gruberstephan/), the project is supported by the Government of Canada’s New Frontiers in Research Fund (NFRF).
+* I started a project in the summer of 2023 on _Data Comics for Climate Change_, with [Prof Sheelagh Carpendale](https://www.cs.sfu.ca/~sheelagh/), [Prof Michelle Levy](https://www.sfu.ca/english/people-dir/faculty/michelle-levy.html), and [Prof Stephan Gruber](https://carleton.ca/geography/people/gruberstephan/), the project is supported by the Government of Canada’s New Frontiers in Research Fund (NFRF).

 * I joined [ixLab](https://ixlab.cs.sfu.ca/) and working with [Prof Sheelagh Carpendale](https://www.cs.sfu.ca/~sheelagh/) in June 2022.